News & Events

 From Left to right: Ms. Anupama Natarajan; Mr. Venugopal B. S; Ms. Shilpa Sharad; Ms. Meera Saksena; Mr. Sirish Tamvada; Ms. Shagufta Anjum (Faculty Co-ordinator, CEWCL).

 - Inauguration of Sanitary Napkin Vending Machine - The second highlight of the program was the inauguration of Sanitary Napkin Vending Machine.
-This electronic machine was donated by the CEWCL, IFIM Law College to create awareness about menstrual hygiene and to remove taboo about menstrual cycle.
+This electronic machine was donated by the CEWCL, IFIM Law School to create awareness about menstrual hygiene and to remove taboo about menstrual cycle.
 This machine will be installed at the ladies’ rest room, IFIM Institutions which will benefit the female population in case of necessity.

 From Left to right: Ms. Anupama Natarajan; Mr. Venugopal B. S; Ms. Shilpa Sharad; Ms. Meera Saksena; Mr. Sirish Tamvada.